ArielZ123/Mining-Job/README.md

 #
 In conclusion: i am trying my best its really hard to keep while army serving but i want to go in the same way and share with the my scripts, if you find any problems or want to help me to improve something let me know.
-See you until next time
+See you until next time.